-Subject Leaders: Lucy Williams (Writing) & Laura Turney (Reading)
+Subject Leader: Lucy Williams (Writing)

 English develops children’s ability to listen, speak, read and write for a wide range of purposes.
 Children are enabled to express themselves creatively and imaginatively as they become enthusiastic and critical readers of stories, poetry and drama, as well as of non-fiction and media texts.
 Children gain an understanding of how language works by looking at its patterns, structures and origins.
 Children use their knowledge, skills and understanding in speaking and writing across a range of different situations.